The 8 Best Maui Luaus From Kaanapali to Kihei

 Te Au Moana literally translates to “the ocean tide,” and this luau turns its focus to just that, the ocean!
 Ancient Polynesians voyaged on the ocean, ate from the ocean, and had a deep reverence and respect for the ocean and the Earth.
 These values are still reflected today in Hawaiian and Polynesian cultures alike.

 With the beautiful ocean as your backdrop at Wailea Beach Resort, you’ll hear these stories and take part in cultural activities that bring them to life.
 All while enjoying a delicious 3-course Hawaiian ohana (family) style dinner, open bar, and fabulous show!
-Also, in the spirit of ohana, there’s no charge for children 5 and under!
+Also, in the spirit of Ohana, there’s no charge for children five and under!

 The Feast at Mokapu